RedHatInsights/insights-host-inventory/README.md

 ## Getting Started

-This project uses pipenv to manage the development and deployment environments.
+This project uses pip to manage the development and deployment environments.
 To set the project up for development do the following:

 ```
-pipenv install --dev
+python -m venv $dir
+source $dir/bin/activate
+pip install -e .[tests]
 ```

-Afterwards you can activate the virtual environment by running:
+You can activate the virtual environment by running:

 ```
-pipenv shell
+source $dir/bin/activate
 ```

 Included is a docker-compose file `dev.yml` that will start a postgres database that is